ramhee98/iCalSyncHub/README.md

 ## Features
 - **Multi-Calendar Support**: Combine events from two or more iCal calendars into one.
 - **Automatic Syncing**: Automatically updates the merged calendar at a specified interval.
+- **Date Range Filtering**: Optionally filter events to keep only a configurable time window (e.g., past 14 days and next 2 months).
 - **Custom Configuration**: Use a simple `.ini` file to configure calendar URLs, output location, and sync frequency.
 - **Portable Output**: Generates a standard `.ics` file compatible with popular calendar apps like Google Calendar, Outlook, and Apple Calendar.
 - **Error Handling**: Resilient to network errors or invalid calendar formats.